cambs-repeaters/cambridgerepeaters.net/rally.md

 Trader setup starts at 7:30am.

-Opening time for visitors is 09:30am, suggested donation £3.
+Opening time for visitors is 09:30am, suggested donation £4.
 Free entrance to Cambridgeshire Repeater Group members.

-Talk-in on 145.550MHz and via GB3PI and GB3PY.

 The RSGB join us with their ever-popular book stall, and a burger van from 08:00 or so.